MGC Challenge

 Inspire Action

-Encourage residents to implement sustainability projects on their own and with the municipality to support the community’s sustainability goals.
+Encourage residents to implement sustainability projects on their own and with the municipality/county to support the community’s sustainability goals.

 3. Establish a “green” volunteer corps who can help plan and implement sustainability projects.